kubermatic/docs/content/kubermatic/main/tutorials-howtos/kkp-configuration/custom-certificates/_index.en.md

 ```

 The CA bundle needs to be configured in the `KubermaticConfiguration`.
 By default
-the configuration refers to the `ca-bundle` ConfigMap that is shipped with the
+the configuration refers to the `ca-bundle` `ConfigMap` that is shipped with the
-`kubermatic-operator` Helm chart; if you need to use a different ConfigMap, adjust
+`kubermatic-operator` Helm chart; if you need to use a different `ConfigMap`, adjust
 the `spec.caBundle` settings:

 ```yaml